KhanhRomVN/OrbitAI/README.md

 **Problem**: Port already in use
 ```
 Solution:
-1. Use "OrbitAI: Connect to Port" command
+1. Use "ZenChat: Connect to Port" command
 2. Enter a different port (3031-3040)
 3. Or stop other services using the port
 ```